regiaharun/source-engine-articles/momentum-mod-vs-source-surf-physics.md

 }
 ```

-This predictive approach eliminates the premature ground-snapping that plagues vanilla movement while maintaining proper ground detection for normal gameplay.
-Players can maintain momentum through slope transitions and successfully execute edge bugs without fighting the physics system.
+This predictive approach eliminates the premature ground-snapping that plagues vanilla movement.
+By simulating the collision response (the slide) rather than just the impact, the engine correctly identifies "glancing blows" where the player touches an edge but has enough momentum to slide off it immediately.

 ### Edge Bug Mechanics

 Edge bugs represent an advanced technique where players catch the very edge of a surface, momentarily contacting it without being fully grounded.
 In vanilla Source, this requires pixel-perfect positioning and timing due to aggressive ground detection.
-With Momentum's edge fix, the technique becomes more consistent because the prediction system recognizes when the player would fall off the edge next frame and avoids grounding them.

-The edge bug is valuable in both surf and bhop gameplay.
-In surfing, it allows players to catch ramp edges at high speeds without losing momentum to friction.
-In bunnyhopping, it provides an additional way to maintain speed through difficult geometry.
-The technique still requires skill to execute but no longer feels random or inconsistent.
+The code above reveals why Momentum's implementation makes this consistent.
+In vanilla, if `pm.DidHit()` is true, you stop.
+In Momentum, the engine asks: "If we hit this edge, where does our momentum take us?"
+If the answer is "off the ledge," the engine ignores the collision entirely.
+This allows players to slide off edges at high speeds without friction ever applying, converting a frame-perfect exploit into a reliable movement mechanic.

 ---